bosoy83/f3site/README EN.txt

 Updates and help
 ================

-Official F3Site website: compmaster.go.pl (vortal COMPMaster).
+Official F3Site website: compmaster.prv.pl (vortal COMPMaster).
 You can get support at forum.
 WARNING!
 Websites with illegal or sexual contents will NOT get support.

 Current development version of F3Site with SVN repository, issue system and Wiki you can find at Google Code service: f3site.googlecode.com